MarcoIeni/release-plz/README.md

 ### Update

-With `release-plz update` you can update the version of the packages of a local workspace.
+With `release-plz update` you can update the version and the changelog of the packages of a local workspace.

 In the following example, I run `release-plz` on [tokio](https://github.com/tokio-rs/tokio), cloned from the default branch.
 `Release-plz` increases the versions of the packages with changes which were not updated on crates.io yet.